gyalmo/PIC18-LCD-8-bit/README.md

 The embedded C program has a structure similar to C programming.The five layers are:
 - Comments

+Comments written in code to make it more understandable to the reader.
+Usually comments are written in // or /* */.

 - Pre-processor directives

 - Global declaration

 - Local declaration

 - Main function()